msfninja/schedule/README.md

 ## Support

-If it happens that you need support setting up or configuring Schedule, or you have a question or idea, you can reach me out on the `#schedule` channel of the freenode IRC server (where I'm present 24/7, so any message sent there will be seen by me), or mail me to [msfninja@airmail.cc](mailto:msfninja@airmail.cc).
+If you will run into a situation that will require support, either for setting up, configuring Schedule or what else, or you have a question or idea that you'd like to suggest, you can reach me out on the `#schedule` channel of the freenode internet relay chat server (where I'm present 24/7, so any message sent there will be seen by me eventually), or mail me to [msfninja@airmail.cc](mailto:msfninja@airmail.cc).

 You can always report issues and create pull requests on Schedule's [GitHub repository](https://github.com/msfninja/schedule).

 ## Notes

-<span id="ref-1">1.</span> <b><a title="Jump up" href="#l-ref-1">^</a></b> The scope of what devices you can use to access Schedule depends on how your network on which the server runs is configured.
-If you have configured your router's network address translation (NAT) in regard to your server such for it to be accessible to the World Wide Web (WWW) (which, in case of the absence of such a feature, can be organized with your internet service provider (ISP)), then Schedule would indeed be accessible from any device in the world (with some configurations/routers, it is possible that those devices connected to the same local area network (LAN) to which the server is connected to will not be able to communicate with the server (in cases where you use the IP address of the server, as that is the router's default gateway)).
+<span id="ref-1">1.</span> <b><a title="Jump up" href="#l-ref-1">^</a></b> The scope of devices you can use to access Schedule's web client varies in scale based on how the network on which the server hosting Schedule runs is configured.
+If you have configured your router's network address translation regarding your server such for it to be accessible to the World Wide Web (which in case of the absence of such a feature is arrangeable with your internet service provider), then Schedule would indeed be accessible from any device in the world, albeit not always on the network the server runs on.
+With some particular configurations of routers, it is possible that devices connected to the same (wireless) local area network on which the server runs will not be able to communicate with it, as in cases where you use the server's internet protocol address as means of uniform resource locators to establish a connection with it, as that is also the router's default gateway, which will ultimately fail you to connect to the server.

-<span id="ref-2">2.</span> <b><a title="Jump up" href="#l-ref-2">^</a></b> If you install Schedule as a PWA on your device, you will be accessing it from an imitated app, but technically still a browser.
+<span id="ref-2">2.</span> <b><a title="Jump up" href="#l-ref-2">^</a></b> If you install the web client of Schedule as a progressive web application on your device, you will be accessing it from a browser-imitated application nevertheless.
+The way the application (or its shortcut) will appear and behave in the environment that you installed Schedule's web client from and to is browser dependant, so technically, it's accessed from a browser at all times and not an actual native platform-specific application, even though on some platform it looks like one.

-<span id="ref-3">3.</span> <b><a title="Jump up" href="#l-ref-3">^</a></b> User account data (that is saved in the long term by the server unless a user request to delete the data is presented) includes but is not limited to the following: username (this is **not** kept encrypted however, otherwise there would be no way to identify users with Schedule's current design); user password; user to-dos; user notes; and user calendar events.
+<span id="ref-3">3.</span> <b><a title="Jump up" href="#l-ref-3">^</a></b> Long term user account data that's stored on the server includes but is not limited to the following: username (this is **not** kept encrypted, however, otherwise there would be no feasible way to identify users with Schedule's current design, and neither is there a sensible reason to do so); user password; user to-dos; user notes; and user calendar events and other eclectic metadata.
+Indubitably, as Schedule will be improving over time and new features will be added, the extent of what is inclusive in user account data will increase along.

-<span id="ref-4">4.</span> <b><a title="Jump up" href="#l-ref-4">^</a></b> If you need a different configuration for an npm package/module installation, you can run `npm i --help` to get a list of possible options to be used.
+<span id="ref-4">4.</span> <b><a title="Jump up" href="#l-ref-4">^</a></b> If you need a different configuration for an npm package or module installation, you can issue `npm i --help` in your shell to get a list of possible options to be used for installation.